Concrete Slab Slope: Comprehensive Guide [2024]

 If the slump is too low, you will not be able to spread out the wet concrete.
 If the slump is too high it will be runny and it will be impossible to get the desired slope.

 Once the concrete is in place and has the desired slope, the finishing touches can be made.
 The type of finishing also depends on how much is the concrete slab slope.
-For very high concrete slab slope, broom finishing is a good option as it makes the surface skid resistant.
+For very high concrete slab slopes, broom finishing is a good option as it makes the surface skid-resistant.

 Free Concrete Slab Slope Calculator